In Ohio

 Does my state give parents the right to consent for their child to get an abortion?

-Consent and notification are not required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
+Consent and notification are not required, and this state also has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
 Ohio Rev. Code § 2151.85(A) (2013).
+However, the heartbeat ban renders this provision largely unnecessary.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?